 No, the Fund itself does not pay commissions.
 However, the Manager may do so from its own funds and at its own discretion.

+Complete this questionnaire to see what type of fund might be the most tax effective for your circumstances.
 Please note, this is just a guide and we recommend you seek professional tax advice.